Hair transplant on crown area of head: is it viable?

 - Traction alopecia

-Depending on the type of hair loss and the progress of hair loss, drug treatment or surgical procedure may be considered.
-It is important to note that the transplant must be performed by an expert to ensure safe and successful treatment.
+Depending on the type of baldness and the progress of hair loss, drug treatment or surgical procedure may be considered.
+It is important to note that the crown hair transplant must be performed by an expert to ensure safe and successful treatment.

-Having a hair restoration procedure is not a decision that should be made lightly and without information, so several factors need to be considered, including:
+Having a hair transplant top of head is not a decision that should be made lightly and without information, so several factors need to be considered, including:

 - If there is a possibility that the scalp will self-regulate and hair loss will decrease naturally.